fybrik/fybrik/site/docs/contribute/modules.md

 ## Module Helm Chart

 For any module chosen by the control plane to be part of the data path, the control plane needs to be able to install/remove/upgrade an instance of the module.
-Mesh for Data uses [Helm](https://helm.sh/docs/intro/using_helm/) to provide this functionality.
+Fybrik uses [Helm](https://helm.sh/docs/intro/using_helm/) to provide this functionality.
 Follow the Helm [getting started](https://helm.sh/docs/chart_template_guide/getting_started/) guide if you are unfamiliar with Helm.
 Note that Helm 3.3 or above is required.

 The names of the Kubernetes resources deployed by the module helm chart must contain the release name to avoid resource conflicts.
 A Kubernetes `service` resource which is used to access the module must have a name equal to the release name (this service name is also used in the optional [`spec.capabilites.api.endpoint.hostname`](../reference/crds.md#m4dmodulespeccapabilitiesapiendpoint) field).